-The University’s facilities department is preparing all campus spaces for the reopening of campus and welcoming students, faculty, and staff back to campus.
-These strategies include HVAC building modifications; cleaning protocols; hand sanitizers and disinfecting spray or wipes; minimizing the use of shared equipment, signage, and furniture layout.
+The University’s facilities department has prepared all campus spaces for the 2021-2022 academic year.
+These strategies include HVAC building modifications; cleaning protocols; hand sanitizers and disinfecting spray or wipes; plexiglass dividers in service locations and signage.

 Keeping the Campus Healthy

-- Hand sanitizer will be widely available at stations across Loyola’s campuses.
+- Hand sanitizer is widely available at stations across Loyola’s campuses.

 - Shared bathrooms will be cleaned and disinfected frequently throughout the day.

 - Signage throughout the campuses will encourage proper/frequent handwashing.

 - Facilities has implemented cleaning protocols of classrooms, offices, bathrooms, residence halls, and other shared spaces.
 Electrostatic sprayers with Bio-Protect, an EPA-registered product, are being used to sanitize many campus spaces to reduce the risk of the virus being transmitted from touching surfaces in these spaces.

 - Facilities has created a cleaning and disinfecting guide for students to show them how to clean and disinfect their living spaces and the products they should bring for cleaning.